terryoy/terryoy.github.io/_content/guides/2016/put-linux-into-old-pc-1-hardware.md

 ```
 It shows how many configuration items of the package and their values.
 Check out the man page for "keyboard-configuration", "console-setup", "dpkg-reconfigure" and "debconf-show" to explore more.

+##### Remapping the unused keys

+The Japanese keyboard on my laptop doesn't have a Win(or Super) key, but have some abandoned key for old Japanese input.
+So I kind of like to remap the key to be more useful, such as using one as Super key.

+Reference for **key remapping**: <http://askubuntu.com/questions/24916/how-do-i-remap-certain-keys-or-devices>

 #### 1.3 Problem 3: WiFi Connection